Stably Embedded Pairs of Ordered Abelian Groups: Introduction

 It is well understood that relative quantifier elimination in the context of valued fields leads to (other) transfer principles: for instance from the theorem of Pas one deduces that henselian valued fields of equicharacteristic $0$ are complete and model-complete (resp.
 NIP) relative to the value group and residue field -- this is the famous Ax-Kochen-Ershov (resp.
 Delon's) principle.

 Analogously, one can see that relative quantifier elimination in valued abelian groups leads to transfer principles for the group down to the spine (a coloured chain) and the set of ribs (regular ordered abelian groups).
-Indeed, some well known results hide such a latent transfer principle: \begin{itemize} \item Gurevich's decidability result follows from the decidability of the class of regular ordered abelian groups and the decidablity of the class of coloured chains (see \cite{Gur64}); \item Dependance of ordered abelian groups (Gurevich-Schmitt) follows from the fact that all regular groups and all coloured chains are NIP. \end{itemize} The reader can refer to the introduction of Schmitt in \cite{Sch84}.
-It is noticeable that, in this pioneering work, the role of the ribs is anecdotal and not explicitly mentioned: if some of their statement mentioned the necessary role of the spines, that of the ribs is often relegated to the proof.
-There exists however a more explicit transfer principles down to the ribs:
+Indeed, some well known results hide such a latent transfer principle: \begin{itemize} \item Gurevich's decidability result follows from the decidability of the class of regular ordered abelian groups and the decidablity of the class of coloured chains (see \cite{Gur64}). \item That all ordered abelian groups are NIP (Gurevich-Schmitt) follows from the fact that all regular ordered abelian groups and all coloured chains are NIP. \end{itemize} The reader can refer to the introduction of Schmitt in \cite{Sch84}.
+It is noticeable that, in this pioneering work, the role of the ribs is anecdotal and not explicitly mentioned: if some of their statements mentioned the necessary role of the spines, that of the ribs is often relegated to the proof.
+There exists however a more explicit transfer principle down to the ribs: